Fermionic dynamics on a trapped-ion quantum computer beyond exact classical simulation

 We consider the non-interacting ($U/J=0$) and interacting ($U/J=4$) regimes.
-We set $J=1$ and measure all energies in units of the hopping strength $J$.
-The non-interacting Fermi-Hubbard model is well-known to generally be exactly solvable classically, both for simulating time evolution and for ground-state properties.
+As is conventional, we set $J=1$ and measure all energies in units of the hopping strength $J$.
+The non-interacting Fermi-Hubbard model is well-known to generally be exactly solvable classically, both for simulating time-evolution and for ground-state properties.
 However, in our case, straightforward classical simulability does not apply, even for the non-interacting model.
 This is because the initial state we use is not a fermionic Gaussian state, i.e.\ it is not a single Slater determinant in some basis.
-Instead, it is an example of a fermionic magic state~\cite{hebenstreit2019all,fermionsampling}: that is, one of a family of states which promote fermionic linear optics to universal quantum computation.
-This means that, as one scales up the family of instances considered in this work, we should not expect non-interacting time-dynamics starting with these states to continue to be classically simulable.
+Instead, it is an example of a so-called fermionic magic state~\cite{hebenstreit2019all,fermionsampling}: that is, one of a family of states which promote fermionic linear optics to universal quantum computation.
+This means that, as one scales up the family of instances considered in this work, we should not expect even non-interacting time-dynamics starting with these states to continue to be classically simulable.
 Nevertheless, for small operator weights, we are able to show that the $U=0$ regime remains simulable in this setting (\cref{sec:nearflo}).

-In this work, we study several signatures of spin-charge separation, including local and global charge and spin correlations, together with extended correlators (Wilson loops and open lines) that diagnose the potential between spin carriers (spinons) and the potential between charge carriers (holons and doublons).
+In this work, we study several signatures of spin-charge separation, including local and global charge and spin correlations, together with extended many-body correlators (Wilson loops and open lines) that diagnose the potential between spin carriers (spinons) and the potential between charge carriers (holons and doublons).
 It is believed that spin-charge separation plays a fundamental role in the appearance of high temperature superconductivity \cite{Senthil2000,bennemann2008superconductivity}.